lopezdsr/sql-query/sql-query.md

 **Note:** You can use {{site.data.keyword.sqlquery_short}} to create SELECT statements only; actions such as CREATE, DELETE, INSERT, and UPDATE are not possible.

-Input data is read from CSV, JSON, ORC, or Parquet files located in one or more {{site.data.keyword.cos_full}} instances.
+Input data is read from CSV, JSON, ORC, Parquet, or AVRO files located in one or more {{site.data.keyword.cos_full}} instances.
-Each query result is written to a CSV file in a Cloud {{site.data.keyword.cos_short}} instance of your choice.
+Each query result is written to a CSV, JSON, ORC, Parquet, or AVRO file in a Cloud {{site.data.keyword.cos_short}} instance of your choice.
 Use the {{site.data.keyword.sqlquery_short}} user interface (UI) to develop your queries and the [SQL Query REST API](#restapi) to automate them.